The Hidden Cost of Unfelt Feelings at Work

 Here's something most companies don't talk about: your workplace has an emotional economy running in the background, 24/7, whether anyone acknowledges it or not.
 Every meeting, every email, every performance review carries a charge underneath it.
 Expectation.
 Fear.
 Resentment.
 Pride.
 And when those feelings don't get acknowledged, they don't just go away.
 They pile up.
 Eventually, all that accumulated, unprocessed emotion becomes the actual driver of conflict at work, quietly eating away at trust and collaboration.

 The damage compounds over time.
 Swallowed anger curdles into cynicism.
 Unacknowledged sadness shows up as checked-out employees.
 Anxiety masked as control turns managers into micromanagers.
-Teams get caught in these invisible emotional feedback loops where one person's defensiveness triggers another person's frustration, which makes the first person feel even more threatened.
+Teams get caught in these invisible feedback loops where one person's defensiveness triggers another's frustration, which makes the first person feel even more threatened.
 The productivity numbers only capture the wreckage: missed deadlines, high turnover, a culture where everybody's guarded.
-But the root cause isn't inefficiency.
-It's emotional misalignment.
+None of this proves emotional misalignment is the root cause of turnover, that'd be overstating it, but it's a real contributor that mostly goes unexamined because it never shows up on a dashboard.